 Requests for withdrawal from the sick leave bank must state the reason(s) for the request and the number of days requested and must be accompanied by a detailed statement from an attending physician of the nature of the malady and the expected duration thereof.

-If the information provided to the Committee is deemed by a majority of the Committee to be insufficient, the grant no request, or any granted time may be withdrawn, when the employee accepts retirement; is eligible for
+If the information provided to the Committee is deemed by a majority of the Committee to be insufficient, the

 Committee may require additional information or deny the employee's request, at its discretion.